philj0st/website/posts/n64-s-video-dongle.md

 date: "2020-11-12"
 ---

-In the [previous post](./n64-s-video-cable) we modified a cheap AV cable.
+In the <Link href="./n64-s-video-cable"><a>previous post</a></Link> we modified a cheap AV cable.
 Soon after though I came across a top quality gold plated SCART plug-plug cable and some mini SCART dongles.
 They undoubtedly have better shielding than the cheap Ali Express cable.

 I also had a Nintendo SNES/GC AV connector lying around.
 These are all the components needed to make a S-Video dongle and connect it to my CRT.